vapvarun/reign-docs/12-troubleshooting/02-frequently-asked-questions.md

 ### What is Reign Theme?

 **Answer:** Reign is a premium WordPress theme specifically designed for creating online communities, social networks, and marketplaces.
-It's fully compatible with BuddyPress, BuddyBoss Platform, WooCommerce, and includes 7+ demos and extensive customization options.
+It's fully compatible with BuddyPress, BuddyBoss Platform, WooCommerce, and includes demo content and extensive customization options.

 ### Where do I purchase Reign Theme?